 These are just a few of the many things you can do for someone.
 If you have been through a battle of depression, tell them about it.
 Be careful in how you word it.
 It is often very healing to not feel alone.
 It is also tremendously helpful to feel love when you are at your most unlovable.

 Are you struggling with depression?
-Check out my resources for some really good books, videos etc.
+Check out my series, 31 days of depression series.